etianen/django-reversion/README.rst

 ================

-**django-reversion** is an extension to the Django web framework that provides comprehensive version control facilities.
+**django-reversion** is an extension to the Django web framework that provides version control for model instances.

 Features
 --------

--  Roll back to any point in a model's history - an unlimited undo facility!
+-  Roll back to any point in a model instance's history.
--  Recover deleted models - never lose data again!
+-  Recover deleted model instances.
--  Admin integration for maximum usability.
--  Group related changes into revisions that can be rolled back in a single transaction.
--  Automatically save a new version whenever your model changes using Django's flexible signalling framework.
--  Automate your revision management with easy-to-use middleware.

-**django-reversion** can be easily added to your existing Django project with an absolute minimum of code changes.
+-  Simple admin integration.

 Documentation